 There are only four earthquakes in the Cascadia region in the selected subset.
 Of these four events, three have very low ground motions at short periods, leading to a median that is 2-3 times smaller than for other regions.
-The Cascadia median spectrum for a M6.5 intraslab and interface earthquakes at a distance of 100 km is compared to the median spectra for other regions in Figures 4.1 and 4.2, respectively.
+The Cascadia median spectrum for a M6.5 slab and interface earthquakes at a distance of 100 km is compared to the median spectra for other regions in Figures 4.1 and 4.2, respectively.
 Other Cascadia earthquakes with M < 5, which are not in the selected subset, also show very low short-period ground motions.
 Of the four earthquakes classified as the Cascadia region, two are from Washington and two are from northern California.
 The largest earthquake of the four is the M6.8 Nisqually event.
-The event terms from this earthquake are much higher than the other three Cascadia events; see Figure 3.9 and 3.10.
+The ground motions from this earthquake are much higher than the other three events.

 Without a sound physical basis for the large reduction in the short-period ground motions in Cascadia as compared to other regions, and the observation that the short-period Nisqually ground-motion amplitudes are similar to other regions, the NGA-SUB developers judged that the reduction in the short-period ground motions for the small earthquakes in Cascadia should not be incorporated into the updated BCHydro ground-motion model.
-Therefore, the Cascadia model is adjusted so that the ground-motions for an earthquake scenario near the center of the data (M6.5, R = 100 km, $V{530} = 400$ m/sec) are consistent with the average over all regions.
+Therefore, the Cascadia model is adjusted so that the ground-motions for an earthquake scenario near the center of the data (M6.5, R = 100 km, $V{S30} = 400 \text{ m/sec}$) was consistent with the average over all regions.

 The median ground motion for the average scenario is computed for each region using the region-specific terms.
-The log ratio of the median for each region to the median for Cascadia is shown in Figure 4.3 for intraslab events and in Figure 4.4 for interface events.
-For the intraslab events, the median is computed for all six regions, and the adjustment is based on the average term over the six regions.
-That is: the low Cascadia ground motions are included in the average region term for the intraslab.
+The log ratio of the median for each region to the median for Cascadia is shown in Figure 4.3 for slab events and in Figure 4.4 for interface events.
+For the slab events, the median is computed for all six regions, and the adjustment is based on the average term over the six regions.
+That is: the low Cascadia ground motions are included in the average region term for the slab.
 For the interface events, the adjustment is based on the average term over only four regions: Central America, Japan, New Zealand, and Japan.
 There is not enough data from Cascadia or Taiwan to constrain an interface model; therefore, they are not included in the regional average.
 The adjustments to the Cascadia constant term are shown in Figure 4.5.
-The adjustment terms are smoothed based spectral shape using all of the terms.
-In particular, the sum of the regional Cascadia constant term and the adjustment terms.
+The adjustment terms are smoothed based on the sum of the regional Cascadia constant term and the adjustment terms.
 The resulting smoothed adjustment term (keeping the Cascadia constant terms unsmoothed) are shown in Figure 4.5.

-The adjusted Cascadia intraslab model is compared to the median from Nisqually data in Figure 4.6.
-The Nisqually data are adjusted to a $V{S30}$ of 400 m/sec using the $V{S30}$ scaling for Cascadia, and the median of the data in distance range of 70 to 120 km is shown.
-The adjusted Cascadia intraslab model is shown along with the 16th and 84th percentile range from the standard deviation of the event terms.
+The adjusted Cascadia slab model is compared to the median from Nisqually data in Figure 4.6.
+The Nisqually data are adjusted to a V{530} of 400 m/sec using the V{530} scaling for Cascadia, and the median of the data in distance range of 70 to 120 km is shown.
+The adjusted Cascadia slab model is shown along with the 16th and 84th percentile range from the standard deviation of the event terms.
 This figure shows that the average from the Nisqually data are not inconsistent with the adjusted Cascadia model.
-In addition, the final regression step was repeated including the data from the M6.7 1949 Olympia and M6.6 1965 Seattle earthquakes which had only two recordings for each event.
-Although the event terms are not well constrained, they are similar to the event terms for the Nisqually earthquake and do not show the very low short-period ground motions observed for other Cascadia earthquakes.

-Figure 4.1 Median spectra for different regions for intraslab, M7, $Z{TOR} = 50$ km, $R{rup} = 100$ km, and $V{S30} = 400$ m/sec.
+Figure 4.1 Median spectra for different regions for slab, M7, Z{TOR} = 50 km, R{rup} = 100 km, and V{S30} =400 m/sec.

-Figure 4.2 Median spectra for different regions for interface, M7, $Z{\text{TOR}} = 20$ km, $R{\text{rup}} = 100$ km, and $V{\text{S30}} = 400$ m/sec.
+Figure 4.2 Median spectra for different regions for interface, M7, Z{TOR} = 20 km, R{rup} = 100 km, and V{S30} =400 m/sec.

-Figure 4.3 Adjustment to the constant term for Cascadia for intraslab earthquakes.
+Figure 4.3 Adjustment to the constant term for Cascadia for slab earthquakes.